 Silas House is the author of five novels: Clay’s Quilt (2001), A Parchment of Leaves (2003), The Coal Tattoo (2004), Eli the Good (2009), Same Sun Here (co-authored with Neela Vaswani, 2012); three plays, The Hurting Part (2005), Long Time Travelling (2009), This Is My Heart For You (2012); and Something’s Rising (2009), a creative nonfiction book about social protest co-authored with Jason Howard.
 House was selected to edit the posthumous manuscript of acclaimed writer James Still, Chinaberry (2011).
-He has recently finished his novel Little Fire, which will be published in 2014.
+He has recently finished his novel Southernmost, which will be published in June of 2018.

 House is the winner of the E. B. White Award, the Audie Award (best narration), the Nautilus Award, a two-time finalist for the Southern Book Critics Circle Prize, a two-time winner of the Kentucky Novel of the Year, the Appalachian Writer of the Year, recipient of the Lee Smith Award, the Hobson Medal for Literature, the Appalachian Book of the Year, the Chaffin Prize for Literature, the Award for Special Achievement from the Fellowship of Southern Writers, The Parents' Choice Award, and many other honors.
 In 2009 the Silas House Literary Seminar was given at Emory and Henry College.
 For his environmental activism House received the Helen Lewis Community Service Award in 2008 from the Appalachian Studies Association.
 In 2010 he was awarded the Intellectual Freedom Award from the Kentucky Council of English Teachers.